robintw/Py6S/doc/docs.markdown

 of creating correctly formatted input and output files and present a simple interface for parameterising, running and processing output from 6S.

+**WARNING:** Py6S is still in early development.
+If it destroys anything, don't blame me.
+If you want to see what new features are planned then look at the [todo list](https://github.com/robintw/Py6S/blob/master/doc/todo.markdown).

 ## Installation ##

 ### Compiling 6S ###